Author: Jessie Holmes

 “North Carolina has a very strong economy, and because of that there’s a lot of infrastructure being built,” says Betsy Bailey, who oversees CAGC’s Construction Business Academy.
 “All of these projects take people working on them to get the job done, and that means we need more workers.”

-Bailey says a lack of diversity contributes to workforce challenges, and it’s important to bring more people to the table for the industry’s long-term success.
-That includes supporting existing businesses so they can compete for more projects and hire more people.
+Bailey says it’s important for the industry’s long-term success to improve diversity.
+That includes supporting existing businesses so they can secure more contracts and hire more people.

 “People want to work for a company where they can see themselves,” says Bailey.
 “We have to create that culture.”

-That’s exactly what Melody Compton plans to do.
+That's exactly what Melody Compton plans to do.
 She owns Purified Pros, a facilities management company that also cleans and sanitizes construction sites, and was among the Academy’s first graduates.
-She says the classes helped take her management and operations skills to the next level so she could scale her business and eventually hire more staff, and help people grow.
+She says the classes helped take her management and operations skills to the next level so she could scale her business and eventually hire more staff.

 “I really wanted to create jobs and create opportunities for the community that I grew up in,” says Compton, a Charlotte native.

-She hopes her success and positive experience encourages other minority and women business owners to join the Construction Business Academy and take advantage of the classes and ongoing resources it offers graduates.
-She even returned to speak at the recent graduation of the program’s Greensboro cohort and share her success.
+She hopes her success and positive experience encourages other minority and women business owners to join the Construction Business Academy and take advantage of the classes and resources it offers graduates.
+She even returned to speak at the recent graduation of the program’s Greensboro cohort to share her story.

 “Expect to be busy,” says Compton.
 “Expect to grow.”